 Hope everyone is well!

-Since the article Dr. Toole wrote about his own home theater has been so incredibly well received, I thought I would post it here verbatim with pics included.
-That way more people can read it, quote from it and comment.
-Also a great opportunity to share Dr. Toole's awards and credentials, so people can see he's not just a guy with an opinion
+Since so much of the science discussed in this thread is based on the work of Dr. Floyd Toole, it was requested that I post the following article Floyd wrote about how he designed his own personal system here in this thread.
+This way more people can read it, quote from it and comment.
+There is much to learn here!
+It's also a great opportunity to share Dr. Toole's awards and credentials, so people can see he's not just a guy with an opinion

 .
-Here goes, along with my introduction in italics:
+Here goes, along with the introduction I wrote included in italics:

 So, if you are literally one of the world's foremost authorities on loudspeakers, rooms, and acoustics - and have literally written the industry accepted book on the subject -- what components and speakers do you chose for your own personal home theater and listening room?
 And how do you address the acoustical requirements and challenges of what is very much a "real world" (vs. custom designed) listening space?

 That's the question I recently had some first hand experience getting answers to, as I had the unique honor and privilege of providing some projection system advice and guidance for Dr. Floyd Toole's recent home theater "makeover."
 For anyone not familiar, Dr. Toole is as close as one can get to a celebrity or legend in sound reproduction circles, and for good reason.
 Dr. Toole was the one to spearhead the first scientifically-controlled study of sound / acoustics at the National Research Council in Canada, starting back in the 1970s - research that continues to this day at Harman labs, which is still the largest and best-equipped acoustics R&D facility in the world.
 Though Dr. Toole is now partially retired, his research program continues at Harman under the guidance of Floyd's colleague and protege, Dr. Sean Olive.
 And the results of this research are published and peer reviewed by the entire audio industry in the true spirit of science.